Prep For Giving Tuesday: The Busyhead Project Launched 2023 by Noah Kahan

-Singer-songwriter Noah Kahan launched a new mental health initiative, The Busyhead Project.
+Singer-songwriter Noah Kahan launched a his mental health initiative, The Busyhead Project in 2023.
 Named after his album of the same name, it is a very personal project for the Vermont native.
+So far he has raised $4.5 Million and is still at it.
+Just a week ago he raised $750,000 at a Fenway Park show in Boston.
+That’s some serious determination!

 Mental health is a common topic in music.
 Artists across decades use music to discuss their feelings.
 They’ve also addressed the issue of depression and anxiety on a larger scale.
 Kudos to Noah Kahan for tackling this issue head-on.

-According to Noah Kahan, the first goal for his new initiative was to raise “$1 million for mental health.”
+According to Noah Kahan, the initial goal for his new initiative was to raise “$1 million for mental health.”
 To aid in this, Kahan is donating a portion of every ticket sold on his Stick Season tour.
-Over $1.9 million has been raised so far.
+His organization has made tremendous strides.

 Noah Kahan on Mental Health